How I Make Money on eBay, Vinted and Etsy

 This site is UK-focused.

-I use eBay because it suits structured resale and long-tail stock.
+I use these because they suit structured resale and long-tail stock.

 It allows: